The Ultimate Puppy Adoption Guide

 To help you navigate the puppy-adoption process, we wanted to put together a guide of the various components involved in puppy adoption.

-Where to Adopt a Puppy?
+Where Should I Adopt a Puppy?

-Once you’ve identified the location and precise puppy you want to adopt, there’s usually an interview process that the shelter or rescues will conduct to make sure you and the puppy are a compatible fit.
-Some of the questions that are asked include:
+Once you’ve identified the location and precise puppy you want to adopt, there’s usually an interview process that the shelter or rescue will conduct to make sure you and the puppy are a compatible fit.

 What’s Your Housing Situation?

 Certain dogs will do better in certain home environments.
-For example, larger breeds of dogs require plenty of room to roam around, so if an adopter lives in a small studio apartment, that’s not the best fit.
+For example, larger breeds require plenty of room to roam around, so if an adopter lives in a small studio apartment, that’s not the best fit.

 How Old Are Your Children?